 When it comes to drinks laced with artificial sweeteners, just say no!
 Researchers say these Frankenfoods confuse our bodies by making us expect calories that aren’t there which interferes with our body’s ability to regulate what we eat.
 The result is what they call “metabolic derangements” like poor insulin response and elevated glucose levels, which can lead to fat storage and a host of illnesses like metabolic syndrome, type 2 diabetes, and cardiovascular disease.
 “If drinks with artificial sweeteners are a staple of your diet, it’s best to kick the habit to maintain health and prevent diseases throughout the aging process,” says Moskovitz.

 In it’s purest form, popcorn is a healthy snack filled with energizing whole grains.
 But like many things, the food industry has managed transformed something wholesome into something harmful to our health.
-Pop Secret’s Butter Popcorn, for example, has five grams of artery-clogging trans fat per serving—that’s more than double the government recommended daily limit.
-“Trans Fats are particularly important to avoid as people get older because the risk for heart disease increases with age,” explains Smith.
+Cousin Willie's Butter Popcorn, for example, has three grams of artery-clogging trans fat per bag.
+That’s particularly alarming since the FDA has required trans fats to be removed from foods by 2018.
+"Trans Fats are particularly important to avoid as people get older because the risk for heart disease increases with age," explains Smith.
 For a healthier snack, pop plain ol’ kernels on the stove with some coconut oil—one of the 8 Best Fats for Fat Loss and a small pinch of salt.

 Marie Callender’s not-so-wholesome apple pie is another food packed with dangerous hydrogenated oils.
 One slice of the stuff packs a whopping three grams—or a day a half worth—of trans fats.
 Not only are trans-fats bad for your ticker, according to a Fertility and Sterility study, they can also lower sperm counts, which is bad news if you’re trying to make a baby.